A lovely experience

 A warm welcome awaits you at this gorgeous retreat in the peace and tranquility of the Cork and Kerry mountains.

-The heart of the house is the farmhouse kitchen, featuring the origin fireplace in the sitting area and the modern Rangemaster cooker in the kitchen.
+The heart of the guest accomodation is the farmhouse kitchen, featuring the origin fireplace in the sitting area.

 The house is tastefully decorated, creating a stylish and cosy feeling.

-Enjoy our South facing gardens with stunning views and privacy to sit, read, write, draw or just sit and watch the birds and wildlife.
+Enjoy the South facing gardens with stunning views and privacy to sit, read, write, draw or just sit and watch the birds and wildlife.

 Mountain retreat Annagh More makes the ideal combination for those seeking both relaxation and recreation.